mi-wit/FireBrigades/README.md

 Note: Maven requires Java JDK, otherwise program compilation will fail.

-1. Open cmd and go to FireBrigades project directory.
+1. Open cmd and go to FireBrigades whole project directory.
 2. Run maven command:
 `mvn package`
 3. Program will compile, and all tests will run, showing results.